A Life Of Heritage

 Open-Pollinated Seeds:

-The seed can be harvested, saved, replanted and year after year the same variety of plant will grow.
+The seed can be harvested, saved, replanted and year after year the same variety of plants will grow.

-Many new seeds today are not old enough to be considered heirloom.
+Many new seeds today are not old enough to be considered an heirloom.

 Organic Seeds: